Vegan chocolate cake decorated with homemade simple candy for Halloween…

 Recently I’ve been really interested in vegan baking, it’s an interesting challenge having to substitute animal based ingredients with plant based ingredients without sacrificing the taste and making sure that the bake is still fluffy and perfect.

 So for Halloween I decided to bake a chocolate cake, frost it with fudgey chocolate frosting and decorate with homemade pumpkin shaped candy.
+And here I am sharing with you my favorite vegan chocolate cake recipe!

 BAKING A VEGAN CHOCOLATE CAKE